The World Society of Arrhythmias reports there are 225,567 Americans with internal cardiac pacemakers.

 Decline: You may receive a decline if your pacemaker was implanted within the last 6 months, if you recently experienced chest pains (or angina), if you have not followed up with your doctor in more than 3 years.

-There is some good news too!
-If you have not visited with your cardiologist in many years, the life insurer might postpone your application until you have a chance to do so.
+If you have not visited with your cardiologist in many years, the life insurer might just postpone your application until you have a chance to do so.
 It mostly depends on the insurance company.

 If it’s been less than 6 months since your pacemaker was implanted, you certainly have the option to wait and reapply for coverage after enough time has passed.